What to do in the Garden in April

 If you notice that the carrot seed has failed to germinate it maybe because the soil is too cold and sow again later.
 Carrots can be slow, and sometimes difficult to get going, but trouble free once they have germinated.

-If you are companion planting, April is a good time to sow say, poached egg plants, but only once the veg are in situ, as poached egg plants are great for pollination but they will not transplant.
+If you are companion planting, April is a good time to sow poached egg plants, nasturtiums, calendula, and other plants.
+These plants are great for pollination.

-April is a suitable time to plant out strawberries either in the veg plot or containers, but remember to protect from the birds later when the fruits show.
-For an earlier crop of strawberries, cover the plants with a cloche but do not forget to water under the cloche.
-Strawberries are fully hardy and can be left in the veg plot all year round.
+April is a suitable time to plant out strawberries either in the veg plot or containers.
+For an earlier crop of strawberries, cover the plants with a cloche, but do not forget to water under the cloche.
+Strawberries, being fully hardy, can stay in the veg plot all year round.

-April is time to plant onions and garlic both of which are easy crops to grow.
+April is also a good time to plant onions and garlic, both of which are easy crops to grow.
 Simply plant to the correct depth in a sunny spot and they grow themselves.
-A great advantage of growing your own garlic is that the choice of varieties available on sale to grow now is extensive.
-Both onions and garlic store really well so will over winter ensuring you have a plentiful supply of both for months, well into the following winter.
+A great advantage of growing your own garlic is that the choice of varieties available for sale to grow now is extensive.
+Both onions and garlic store well, and will over winter, ensuring you have a plentiful supply of both for months, well into the following winter.

 Video guides: how to plant onions and garlic and growing tips and planting beans of all types and advice on germinating from seed.

-Seedlings of vegetables sown earlier, such as tomatoes, and cucumbers may be ready for potting on.
-To do this, select another plant pot which is just a little bigger by a few centimetres and fill with compost.
-Press down gently on the compost to remove air pockets which present little vacuums for the tiny roots.
-Lift the seedling out gently by its leaves, not stem, sink into the pot.
-If the seedling has gone leggy (long spindly stem) sink it in deeper, fill in and water gently.
-It's very tempting to put into a larger pot but small seedlings will not thrive in big pots.
-This means, for example, when growing of tomatoes, it may be necessary to pot on 2/3/4 times to place in the eventual container or grow bag.
-Video advice on How to pot on tomatoes
+Select a pot which is just a little bigger, a few centimetres, and fill it with compost.
+Press down on the compost to remove air pockets, which present little vacuums for the tiny roots.
+Lift the seedling out gently by its leaves, not the stem, and sink it into the pot.
+It can be tempting to put them into a larger pot, but small seedlings will not thrive in big pots.
+This means, for example, when growing tomatoes, it may be necessary to pot on 2/3/4 times to place in the eventual container or grow bag.

-Herbs bought in the supermarket are expensive and don't seem to last very long.
-April is also the time to sow, under glass, tender herbs such as basil, coriander, dill, Thai basil, and tarragon which you can plant out later in the year or carry on growing in pots in a sunny spot.
-If you are sowing Parsley and struggle to get it started, keep sowing, it can be tricky to get going but trouble free once it germinates.
+Shop bought Herbs are expensive and don't seem to last very long.
+April is the time to sow, under glass, tender herbs such as basil, coriander, dill, Thai basil, and tarragon, which you can plant out later in the year or carry on growing in pots in a sunny spot.
+If you are sowing Parsley and struggle to get it started, keep sowing, it can be tricky to get going but trouble-free once it germinates.

 video how to make an easy herb garden

-Growing your own herbs enables you to grow different and interesting varieties which can be hard to find in the supermarkets such as Thai basil, which is just as easy to grow as regular basil and gives a great flavour to stir-fries.
+Growing your own herbs enables you to grow different and interesting varieties, which can be hard to find in supermarkets, such as Thai basil, which is just as easy to grow as regular basil and gives a great flavour to stir-fries.

-Hardy herbs can be planted out in pots or in the veg plot such as chives, thyme and Oregano.
-A word of warning about growing Oregano, (also known as Marjoram) Botanical name Origanum.
-It is lovely, aromatic, great in Greek salads, easy to grow and tolerates most conditions except extreme wet and it is very attractive to bees and insects so a great wildlife friendly plant.
-The drawback is that it is vigorous and will self seed around the garden and you will need to be vigilant to pull out any new plants if you don't want an Oregano garden.
+Hardy herbs such as chives, thyme, Sage, Rosemart and Oregano can be planted out in pots or in the veg plot .
+One point about growing Oregano (also known as Marjoram), botanical name Origanum.
+It is lovely, aromatic, great in Greek salads, easy to grow and tolerates most conditions except extreme wet.
+It is very attractive to bees and insects, and so a great wildlife-friendly plant.
+The drawback is that it is vigorous and will self-seed around the garden, and you will need to be vigilant to pull out any new plants if you don't want an Oregano garden.
 Most herbs need a sunny spot in the garden, but there are some herbs which are Shade tolerant.